trombik/jekyll-site-info.mkrsgh.org/makerspace/_posts/2020-06-25-Kickstarting.md

 <figure>
     <img src="/assets/img/Business-for-Sale-at-Pub-Street.jpg" alt="Business
     for sale, a familiar sign in the town.
-Many businessess are closed indefinitely, or on sale.
+Many businesses are closed indefinitely, or on sale.
 Pub Street, Siem Reap">
     <figcaption>"Business for sale", a familiar sign in the town.
-Many businessess are closed indefinitely, or on sale.
+Many businesses are closed indefinitely, or on sale.
 Pub Street, Siem Reap</figcaption>
 </figure>

 After the pandemic hit the rest of world, what happened in Siem Reap?
 Cambodia